vadim-shulyak/soundeo-filter/README.md

 ### Tracks not highlighting
 - Click "Refresh Data" to sync latest data
-- Check if the artist name in your sheet matches exactly (case-insensitive)
+- Check if the artist name in your sheet matches exactly
 - Reload the Soundeo page

 ### Extension not working